 On January 4, 2018, the District and the Authority entered into a Relocation Funding Agreement whereby the District has agreed to fund up to \$29,681 of costs associated with the Authority's relocation of its Fleet Maintenance and Sewer Service operations, which is scheduled to be completed in phases starting in February 2018 through September 2021.
-As of September 30, 2020, the District has disbursed \$27,831 to DC Water pursuant to this agreement and the Authority has incurred \$4,685 (net of interest earned) in eligible costs to date that are included in capital contributions on the statement of changes in net position.
-The balance of \$23,146 is reflected in unearned revenue on the statement of net position as of September 30, 2020.
+However, due to soil contamination on the area; the relocation has been delayed until August 2022.
+As of September 30, 2021, the District has disbursed \$27,831 to DC Water pursuant to this agreement and the Authority has incurred \$22,101 (net of interest earned) in eligible costs to date that are included in capital contributions on the statement of changes in net position.
+The balance of \$5,730 is reflected in unearned revenue on the statement of net position as of September 30, 2021.